|

-The Complete Air Fryer Cooking Times Chart – Free Printable
+Air Fryer Cooking Times + Search Tool & Free Printable

-These free printable charts provide a useful starting point and easy reference.
+These free printable charts and this Searchable Time & Temp Tool provide a helpful starting point and easy reference.

-But keep in mind, you may still need to make adjustments based on the exact recipe, size of the food pieces, and your own air fryer.
+However, remember that you may still need to make adjustments based on the specific recipe, the size of the food pieces, and the size of your air fryer.

 Every air fryer is a little different!